yrsobrinho/yrsobrinho/README.md

 # About Me

 As a Software Engineer, I merge quantum technologies and Artificial Intelligence to craft innovative solutions in Computer Vision.
-With a role as a researcher at the Recogna Laboratory and my academic journey in Information Systems, I thrive on solving complex challenges through the synergy of quantum computing and AI.
+I thrive on solving complex challenges through the synergy of quantum computing and AI.

 ## ✦ Skills